syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### exportItemClick
 {:#events:exportItemClick}

 Fires when the export items are clicked.
-To perform any operation when export items are clicked, use the exportItemClick event.
+To perform any operation when the export items are clicked, use the exportItemClick event.

 <table class="params">
 <thead>